Did you know that there’s a specific order that you need to follow when disconnecting your battery terminals?

 RepairSmith can help you sort out your battery issues and fit in a new battery if required.

 RepairSmith is a convenient mobile vehicle maintenance and repair solution.
-Here are some excellent reasons to keep them in mind:
+Here are some excellent reasons to keep us in mind:

-- Expert, ASE-certified technicians execute your vehicle inspection and servicing
+- Expert technicians execute your vehicle inspection and servicing

 - Online booking is convenient and easy